Charles Dickens' "Christmas Carol" Play - Music and Sound Effects

 While your troupe’s Sound Designer could assemble such sounds from various SFX collections, here, they are already edited, ambience is added and sequences are laid out in sync with Dickens scenes.
 It will cost you more time and trouble to do this yourself than to purchase this collection of ready-to-go tracks.

 Thirty-three pre-recorded sound effects tracks covering the more unusual sounds called for in Dickens' story.
-The collection of 12 minutes of SFX cues are available as downloadable MP3 files or as audio CDs.
+The collection of 12 minutes of SFX cues are available as downloadable MP3 files.

 HOW TO PAY FOR MUSIC & SOUND EFFECTS TRACKS: